rrolf/rrolf.github.io/community.md

 # Committers Emeritus
 The following people were committers at one time and have contributed to the project, but are no longer active committers.

--Chris Brooks, University of Saskatchewan
+- Chris Brooks, University of Saskatchewan
--David Horwitz, University of Cape Town
+- David Horwitz, University of Cape Town
 - Edmore Moyo, University of Cape Town
 - Eduardo Alonso, University of Vigo
 - Jaime Gago, Entwine